 Thank you for visiting my site!

-I began my artistic career on Nantucket Island, my home for over twenty years.
+I began my artistic career on Nantucket Island, my home for more than twenty years.
 A chance meeting with a sculptor there created a spark of curiosity and wonder that continues to burn today, three decades later.

 My first works were inspired by 19th century scrimshaw carvings.
 Once the whaling capital of the world, Nantucket has a rich heritage in the creative arts and crafts.
 Self-taught, I learned my craft through recreating a number of antique folk masterpieces, the first of which sold immediately.